Karma is Not Fate: Why Karma is Empowering. Why do bad things happen to good people? How can we escape the wheel of suffering?

 Why is Karma empowering?

 One way of viewing Karma is as an aggregate of all of our actions, thoughts, words, dreams, desires into a user-controlled version of fate — that is you control your fate instead of some invisible higher being.

 Another concept of karma, aligned to both mystical sciences and scientific mysticism (Quantum Physics), is that karma are the empowering energy connections that bind us to the universe through all of time and space.
 Then, there is the simplified notion of karma: every deed has a consequence.
 Even the most basic karmic concepts still align well with basic physics: for every action there will be an equal and opposite reaction.

 Buddhist belief in karma is rooted deeply in teachings on Samsara, the Buddhist Wheel of Life and the important concept of attachment as a root cause of suffering.
+You don’t have to literally believe in rebirth, the principal of cause and effect influencing future suffering, to appreciate the elegance of karma as a concept.
 This is beautiful illustrated in various stunning and frightening depictions of the wheel of suffering (top image.)

 Why Karma is actually empowering

-In Buddhist practice teach Karmic consequences, in the same way we encourage mindfulness.
-They are both, in one way, remedies for attachment, which keeps us in the cycle of suffering.
+Buddhism teaches Karmic consequences.
+Buddhism also has remedies.
+For example, mindfulness can be a remedy for negative karmic actions — if we are mindful, we will not trigger negative actions.
 Mindfulness, or staying in the present, is a remedy for clinging.
 If we don’t dwell on happy or sad memories, what is there to adhere to?
 If we don’t hope and dream about a better future, what is there to be worried about?
 Understanding karma, likewise helps us move past attachment to ourselves, and generates a genuine compassion for everyone else.